2026 Agenda

 - How do Chinese subsidies and economies of scale impact global pricing, and what does this mean for European competitiveness under FuelEU and IMO frameworks?

-- Can certified Chinese fuels bunkered outside Europe help shipowners meet EU targets without undermining local production?
-What safeguards are needed?Speakers Include:
+- Can certified Chinese fuels bunkered outside Europe help shipowners meet EU targets without hampering local investment?
+Except for pricing, what are other factors that determine shipowner’s bunkering location preference?Speakers Include:

 Deepak Devendrappa